 Practice Widescreen Videos

-The videos of tomorrow will all be 16x9 widescreen.
+With the prevalence of smartphone cameras, even home videos are trending toward widescreen formats, such as a 16 by 9 ratio.
 Think of how you can make this extra visual space work for you.

 Avoid Unnecessary Zooms and Pans